fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 3. There source code is hosted on kernel.org.

-Group 10 (case study name):
-open source AI
+Group 10 (case study 5): open source AI
 1. permissive
 2. Promotes Collaboration and Transparency
 3. GitHub??